Skip to main content

 Boot your server

-Typically you will need to boot a local server prior to running Cypress.
-When you boot your web server, it runs as a long running process that will never exit.
-Because of this, you'll need it to run in the background - else your CI provider will never move onto the next command.
+Typically you will need to boot a local server before running Cypress.
+A web server is a long running process that never exits, so you need to run it in the background or your CI provider will never move on to the next command.
+You also need to wait for the server to be ready before Cypress starts.
+A command like this has a race condition:

-npm start & cypress run // Do not do this
+npm start & npx cypress run # don't do this

 start-server-and-test module

-In your package.json scripts, pass the command to boot your server, the url your server is hosted on and your Cypress test command.
+In your package.json scripts, pass the command that boots your server, the URL your server is hosted on, and your Cypress test command.

 {